Skip to main content

 The ABPTS Maintenance of Specialist Certification (MOSC) is a model for certification that focuses on continuing competence of the physical therapist specialist.
 This page covers MOSC Requirement 2: Commitment to Lifelong Learning Through Professional Development.
 You are obligated to participate in

-MOSC Requirement 4: Year 10 Non-Proctored Recertification Examination
+MOSC Requirement 4: Year 10 Non-Proctored Knowledge Review

 The ABPTS Maintenance of Specialist Certification (MOSC) is a model for certification that focuses on continuing competence of the physical therapist specialist.
-This page covers MOSC Requirement 4: Year 10 Non-Proctored Recertification Examination.
+This page covers MOSC Requirement 4: Year 10 Non-Proctored Knowledge Review.

 Board-Certified Specialists Seeking Emeritus Status